brianotoole/bem-webpack-boiler/README.md

 ##### File-loader fallback
 If for some reason url-loader isn't your preferred loader, file-loader is installed and setup within webpack.config.js.
 To use, uncomment the `file-loader` within `webpack.config.js` and comment-out or remove the url-loader instance.

-### Build files for production
-When you're ready to minify production files, run the following in the site's root:
-`npm run-script prod`

-This will run webpack's production build flag, `-p` to minify bundled files.

 ### Packages Included
 1. [Autoprefixer](https://www.npmjs.com/package/autoprefixer)